-SECTION E
+SECTION E - Course Content

-Course Outline Information

-1. Student Learning Outcomes:
+Student Learning Outcomes

+Upon satisfactory completion of the course, students will be able to: 1.
+Recognize the work of significant artists and movements from the 1400s to the contemporary period in Europe and North America.
+2. Discern the ways in which specific historical, political, religious and philosophical contexts shape works of art.

+Course Objectives

-- A. Recognize the work of significant artists and movements from the 1400s to the contemporary period in Europe and North America. - B. Discern the ways in which specific historical, political, religious and philosophical contexts shape works of art. - 2.
-Course Objectives: Upon completion of this course, the student will be able to: - A. Identify, examine, and assess representative works of art and architecture from the Renaissance to the contemporary period employing appropriate art historical terminology. - B. Analyze, discuss, and differentiate works of art and architecture in terms of historical context and cultural values. - C. Analyze, discuss, and distinguish the roles of art, architecture, and the artist from the Renaissance to the contemporary period. - D. Identify the techniques and materials used by artists during this period, including: oil painting, fresco, tempera, print media, architectural systems, and mixed media.
+Upon satisfactory completion of the course, students will be able to: 1.
+Identify, examine, and assess representative works of art and architecture from the Renaissance to the contemporary period employing appropriate art historical terminology.
+2. Analyze, discuss, and differentiate works of art and architecture in terms of historical context and cultural values.
+3. Analyze, discuss, and distinguish the roles of art, architecture, and the artist from the Renaissance to the contemporary period.
+4. Identify the techniques and materials used by artists during this period, including oil painting, fresco, tempera, print media, architectural systems, and mixed media.